Skip to navigation Skip to content

 • the PPL and DAP periods must have been taken at different times, and

-• a maximum of 18 weeks can be paid to the one person
+• a maximum of 18 weeks could be paid to the one person

 Note: usually only the secondary claimant could claim PPL and DAP, as the primary claimant was generally not eligible for DAP.